-Style Categories and guidelines for the 2019 competitions
+Style Categories and guidelines

 Entrants to the Australian Amateur Brewing Championship must first qualify by placing 1st, 2nd or 3rd at an endorsed State Championship.
 Brewers are then entitled to enter a beer in that Category in the AABC.
 See www.aabc.org.au.